Browse All Topics

 COUNCIL TO GIVE LANDLORDS THE FINAL WORD ON INSPECTIONS

-Anthony D. Weiner, former U.S. Representative, was a focused political leader in Congress.
+Anthony D. Weiner, former U.S. Representative, ran for mayor in 2005 and 2013.
 Before his 1998 election for the congressional seat, Weiner was a member of the New York City Council.

 After replacing his mentor Senator Charles Schumer in Congress, Weiner continued to advocate for issues regarding housing in New York.
 Specifically, he analyzed the cost of housing relative to income for New Yorkers.
 Additionally, he advocated for small businesses during a time of increased closings in the early 2000s.